flatten-official/flatten-somalia/README.md

 - `req.log` is for logging related to the current request.
 Entries from each request will be grouped together in the GCP logs viewer.
 - `log` is for everything else.
 Import from `src/util/winston`.

-NOT IMPLEMENTED: Log statements with severity `debug` aren't logged in production.
+Log statements with severity `debug` aren't logged in production.

 ## Additional Tools